Hutchinson house fire claims life of dog, 2 cats

 According to the HFD, “Crews made an aggressive interior attack and were able to stop the spread of fire before it moved through the entire attic space.”

-The HFD was able to search the interior of the residence and found the unaccounted-for pets, but they had all perished in the fire.
+The HFD was able to search the interior of the home and found the unaccounted-for pets, but they had all perished in the fire.

 The fire department says they stayed on the scene to overhaul the structure, ensuring that the fire was under control.

-Plum St had to temporarily be closed from 95th to 108th to ensure that water could be brought to the scene.
+Plum Street had to temporarily be closed from 95th to 108th to ensure that water could be brought to the scene.

 Reno County Emergency Communications, Reno County Emergency Medical Services, Reno County Emergency Management, Reno County Sheriff’s Office, Buhler Fire, Fire District #3 and Black Hills Gas and Evergy assisted in the house fire.